microsoft/TypeScript-New-Handbook/chapters/Basics.md

 console.log("Hello world!");
 ```

-Notice there are no frills here; this "hello world" program looks identical to what you'd write for a "hello world" program in JavaScript.
+Notice there are no frills here; this “hello world” program looks identical to what you'd write for a “hello world” program in JavaScript.
 And now let's type-check it by running the command `tsc` which was installed for us by the `typescript` package.

 ```sh